 Xbox Series X games

-The Xbox Event on July 23 gave us a lot of new information about a variety of games, particularly Halo Infinite.
+Of all the confirmed Xbox Series X games, Halo Infinite just might be the biggest.
 In a substantive gameplay demo, we learned how the game will perform on the Xbox Series X, and some of the new (and old) tricks Master Chief will have at his disposal during his latest adventure.

 After the Xbox Series X gameplay reveal back in May, we learned about some of the console's third-party titles.
 The company spent the most time discussing Assassin's Creed Valhalla, the latest entry in Ubisoft's historical action/stealth series.
 Here's a trailer with (some) in-engine gameplay footage: